16 May 2026

 Prayer of the Faithful

-R: For those appearing for examinations: that their efforts may bear fruit, we pray to the Lord…
+R: For those burdened by worry and anxiety: that they may find hope, freedom, and peace in Jesus, we pray to the Lord…

 A: Amen.